How to Get More Life Out of an Old Mattress

-If you constantly wake up sore, stiff, or numb, or your mattress is showing obvious signs of wear, then it’s probably too far gone for temporary fixes.
-Most mattresses last around 10 years, but “like any other consumer good, how long a mattress lasts largely depends on how often it’s used and how well it’s cared for,” Lakin says.
+If you constantly wake up sore, stiff, or numb, or your mattress is showing obvious signs of wear, then it's probably time to get rid of your old mattress.
+Most mattresses last around 10 years, but “like any other consumer good, how long a mattress lasts largely depends on how often it's used and how well it's cared for," Lakin says.
 (Here are signs you need a new mattress.)
 Quality counts, too.
-“A high-end mattress with a protective cover and plenty of airflow from an elevated platform or box spring will almost certainly last longer than a bargain model that’s kept directly on the floor or in a humid space,” says Lakin.
+"A high-end mattress with a protective cover and plenty of airflow from an elevated platform or box spring will almost certainly last longer than a bargain model that's kept directly on the floor or in a humid space," says Lakin.
 Good advice to make sure your next mattress goes the distance.

 Ready for a New Mattress?
 Learn About Saatva's Offerings

 When you're ready to replace an old mattress, these four questions will help lead you to the right choice.